cryptoouf-blog/coordinape-french/vouching.md

 ## New Feature: The Vouching System

-<p>How does one gain entry into a Gift Circle?
-At Coordinape we’ve been considering this question since the start.
-The DeFi and DAO landscape is founded on self management and contribution, and we often hear the question: how should new contributors be inducted into a Gift Circle?
-While the borders of DAO contribution or membership might be as simple as landing in a Discord server or collecting NFTs or tokens, the additional trust layer of joining a circle to GIVE or receive may have different considerations.
-Is this best performed by consensus, self determination, admin decisions or a blend of the three?
+<p>The DAO landscape is founded on self management and contribution, and we often hear the question: how should new contributors be inducted into a Gift Circle?
+While the borders of DAO membership might be as simple as landing in a Discord server or collecting NFTs or tokens, the additional trust layer of joining a circle to GIVE or receive may have different considerations.
+This may be performed by consensus, self determination, admin decisions or a blend of the three.
 Coordinape leaves this up to you.</p>

 <p>Up to now, the Coordinape application has only allowed circle access via admin controls.
 This will likely always be a useful option, and some circles may choose to maintain this practice alone in an ongoing fashion (which, of course, we will support).</p>

-<p>However, just as DAOs themselves often form by both autonomy and osmosis, we wanted to include other, more decentralized options for a circle to grow.
-Our new Vouching process allows members to onboard new collaborators through a simple and flexible consensus process, with variable benchmarks determined by the circle itself.
-Enter the Coordinape Vouching module.
-Using its features, circles may determine their porosity, via threshold settings, and contributors in a circle can actively engage in the management of community growth.</p>
+<p>However, just as DAOs often form by autonomy and osmosis, we wanted to include more decentralized options by which a circle can grow.
+Our new Vouching process allows members to onboard new collaborators through a simple and flexible consensus mechanism, with benchmarks of membership determined by the circle itself.
+Using the Vouching system's features, circles may determine their porosity via threshold settings, and contributors in a circle can actively engage in the management of its growth.</p>

 ## Here’s how it works: